-- 53. Where appropriate, the Commission or funding body shall carry out a security scrutiny for proposals raising security issues . - 64.
-Where appropriate, the actions shall comply with Commission Decision (EU, Euratom) 2015/444/EC, and its implementing rules. - 75.
-The work programme may also provide that legal entities established in associated countries and legal entities established in the EU but controlled from third countries are not eligible for participation in all or some actions under Specific Objective 3 for security reasons.
+75. The work programme may also provide that legal entities established in associated countries and legal entities established in the EU but controlled from third countries are not eligible for participation in all or some actions under Specific Objectives 1, 2 and 3 for duly justified security reasons.
 In such cases calls for proposals and calls for tenders shall be restricted to entities established or deemed to be established in Member States and controlled by Member States and/or nationals of Member States.
 Any limitation of the participation of legal entities established in associated countries shall be in accordance with the terms and conditions of the relevant agreement.